How you make change

 I believe work is just for the money.
 Again the same advice is given as for the above belief.
 Work needs to be more than just money, it’s something we all have to do for a long time, if enjoyment can be found happiness will follow.

 I believe my job sucks.
 Like a lot of people, perhaps you fell into your job and have sort of got stuck.
-What is it you want to eat doing?
+What is it you want to be doing?
 What would fulfil you?
 Maybe you have a mortgage and there is no way things will change.
 Impermanence is a law in life, all things change then change again.
 Everything is in a state of movement, never rule anything out.
 Change can happen at any age we just need the right determination.
+There are many great examples of very successful people changing careers in there late 50’s a becoming much happier, it’s never too late.

 The most important thing to understand with life coaching or motivational advice is that YOU have to do the actual work.
 I can show all the techniques and motivational advice I know, each one will help in some way or another.
 It is YOU however that must do the work, you must fill in the questions, with your answers.
 YOU must grab a piece of paper and pencil and ask those tricky questions.